Last Updated on

 How we got from Issyk Kul to Song Kul

-After more than two weeks bicycle touring around it, today we leave our beloved Issyk Kul.
+After more than two weeks of bicycle touring around it, today we leave our beloved Issyk Kul.

 We cross Balykchy, “pleasant” little town, once a tourist destination for Soviet proletariat, now left to itself.
 Truly an ugly place but somehow fascinating, at least if you like the genre.
 We note that there is a lot of drunk people, and it’s just 2 PM.
 Living here must be pretty bleak.